Rounders (film)

 Rounders is a 1998 American drama film about the underground world of high-stakes poker, directed by John Dahl and starring Matt Damon and Edward Norton.
 The story follows two friends who need to win at high-stakes poker to quickly pay off a large debt.
-The term rounder refers to a person traveling around from city to city seeking high-stakes card games.
+The term "rounder" refers to a person traveling around from city to city seeking high-stakes card games.

 Rounders opened to mixed reviews and was moderately successful at the box office.
 Following the poker boom in the early 2000s, the film became a cult hit.
+A novelization of the film was written by Kevin Canty and released by Hyperion Books.

 Plot

-New York City law student and gifted poker player Mike McDermott (Matt Damon) dreams of winning the World Series of Poker.
-At an underground Texas hold 'em game run by Russian mobster Teddy "KGB" (John Malkovich), an overconfident Mike loses his entire $30,000 bankroll in a single hand.
-Shaken, he promises his girlfriend and fellow student Jo (Gretchen Mol) he has quit poker, and concentrates on law school.
-His mentor Joey Knish (John Turturro) offers to stake him to rebuild his bankroll but Mike declines, and instead accepts a part-time job to make ends meet.
+New York City law student and gifted poker player Mike McDermott dreams of winning the World Series of Poker.
+At an underground Texas hold 'em game run by Russian mobster Teddy "KGB", an overconfident Mike loses his entire $30,000 bankroll in a single hand.
+Shaken, he promises his girlfriend and fellow student Jo he has quit poker, and concentrates on law school.
+His mentor Joey Knish offers to stake him to rebuild his bankroll, but Mike declines and accepts a part-time job to make money.

-Several months pass and Mike stays true to his promise until his childhood friend Lester "Worm" Murphy (Edward Norton) is released from prison.
+Months pass and Mike stays true to his promise until his childhood friend, Lester "Worm" Murphy, is released from prison.
 While Mike is an honest player, Worm is a hustler and unapologetic cheat.
-To help Worm pay off a debt, Mike sets him up with games across town and reluctantly sits in on a game, interfering with his studies and his relationship with Jo.
+To help Worm pay off a debt, Mike sets him up with games across town and reluctantly sits in on one, interfering with his studies and his relationship with Jo.
 Mike allows Worm to play on his credit at the Chesterfield Club.
-After being loaned $2,000, Worm gets up to $10,000 and cashes out for the full amount which starts a tab in Mike's name.
-Worm runs into Grama (Michael Rispoli), a dangerous pimp, who reveals that he has bought Worm’s debt – Worm now owes $25,000 directly to Grama, who is working for KGB.
-Grama takes Worm’s $10,000 he left the Chesterfield with, threatening him to pay the rest.
+After being lent $2,000, Worm gets up to $10,000 and cashes out for the full amount, which starts a tab in Mike's name.
+Worm runs into Grama, a dangerous pimp, who reveals he is working for KGB and has bought Worm's debt, now totaling $25,000 with interest.
+Grama takes Worm's $10,000, threatening him to pay the rest.
 As Mike returns to his poker lifestyle and friends, Jo ends their relationship.

-Mike learns from Petra (Famke Janssen) at the Chesterfield that Worm has now racked up a $7,000 debt in Mike’s name.
-In Atlantic City, Worm tells Mike about his debt to Grama but withholds that he is working for KGB.
-Mike proposes to Grama that Worm pay weekly installments; Grama considers the offer but also mocks Worm for his inability to pay him.
-Worm responds by insulting Grama and as the two nearly come to blows, Mike defuses the situation by agreeing to vouch for Worm and an angry Grama gives them five days to pay the remaining $15,000.
+Mike learns from Petra at the Chesterfield that Worm has racked up a $7,000 debt in Mike's name.
+Worm tells Mike about Grama, but withholds the KGB connection.
+Mike vouches for Worm to Grama, but Worm and Grama insult each other and nearly come to blows.
+Grama gives them five days to pay the remaining $15,000.
 Mike decides to help Worm win the money by playing in several games in and around the city.